aces/Loris/modules/conflict_resolver/test/TestPlan.md

 ## Dashboard Widget

 1. Go to the LORIS dashboard.
- - Ensure that the "My Tasks" "My Tasks" on the LORIS dashboard has a "Data entry conflicts" item
+ - Ensure that the "My Tasks" widget on the LORIS dashboard has a "Data entry conflicts" item
  - Toggle `access_all_profiles` user permission and verify the label changes between "Sites: All" to "Sites: User sites" and the number associated with the task is updated accordingly.